knative/docs/docs/eventing/choice.md

 ## Examples

-The best is to learn how to use Choice through [examples](./samples/choice/README.md)
+Learn how to use Choice by following the [examples](./samples/choice/README.md)